ioctl_userfaultfd — create a file descriptor for handling page faults in user space

 process calls madvise(2) with the

-MADV_DONTNEED
+MADV_DONTNEED or

-MADV_REMOVE
+MADV_REMOVE advice

 value to free a virtual memory area the userfaultfd

-monitor will receive an event of type UFFD_EVENT_REMOVE
+monitor will receive an event of type UFFD_EVENT_REMOVE.

-(since Linux
+UFFD_FEATURE_EVENT_UNMAP (since Linux

 4.11)If this feature is enabled, when the faulting